 Groeger author photo.jpg

-Cristina Viviana Groeger is a historian of work, education, and migration in the United States and Assistant Professor of History at Lake Forest College.
+Cristina Viviana Groeger is a historian of work, education, and migration in the United States and Associate Professor of History at Lake Forest College.

 I am interested in how labor markets are constructed and how they in turn structure social inequality.
 My first book, The Education Trap: Schools and the Remaking of Inequality in Boston, explores the shift to school-based job training in the early twentieth century and how this shift turned education into a new basis for reproducing economic inequality.
-My second project explores the making of a new Latinx workforce in manufacturing—largely contingent, undocumented, and women workers—in post-industrial Chicago.
+My second project, Latina Migrants and the Remaking of Chicagoland Manufacturing, explores a story left out of deindustrialization narratives: the making of a new contingent, undocumented, Latinx, and feminized manufacturing workforce in late twentieth-century Chicago.

 Contact me at: groeger@lakeforest.edu